 Pizza Pan with no Holes

-Another advantage of having and using a pizza pan with no holes is that it’s easy to clean compared to a pizza pan with holes.
+Another advantage is that it’s easy to clean compared to a pizza pan with holes.
 Adding oil to these pans is a no-brainer.
 Although they’re not as lightweight as holed pans, they’re still easy to handle.

 Pros